- Email: email@example.com

 - Address: Nafferton Ecological Farming Group

-I have worked with farmers in the NE for over 30 years, mainly offering advice to livestock producers on feeding and forage production.
+I have worked with farmers in the NE for nearly 40 years, mainly offering advice to livestock producers on feeding and forage production.
 I have been with the university since 1997 and joined the Ecological Farming Group at Nafferton in 2002 to set up a consultancy centre for organic red meat production in a project funded by the DTI.

 My current research is considering the impact of organic or low input management on product quality, primarily looking at animal fats; learning lessons how we can produce dairy produce, meat and eggs that are better for our health.